 2. If you are served with an injunction seek specialist legal advice as soon as possible.
 If you ignore it there is a good chance they will give the claimant everything that they ask for.

 At Morrisons, we specialise in obtaining and defending this type of application.
-If you have any questions about the issues raised in this blog, please feel free to contact Matthew Hearsum or Kate Cooper at our Woking office.
+If you have any questions about the issues raised in this blog, please feel free to contact Kate Cooper.